ClickCease Tracking

 Apr 4, 2024

 Currently, Stories have become a staple feature for mobile social networks, providing a dynamic and engaging way for users to share and consume content.
-React Native developers looking to incorporate this popular feature into their applications can leverage the power of the Social+ SDK.
-This comprehensive guide will walk you through the process of implementing stories in your React Native application using TypeScript and the Social+ SDK.
+React Native developers looking to incorporate this popular feature into their applications can leverage the power of the social.plus SDK.
+This comprehensive guide will walk you through the process of implementing stories in your React Native application using TypeScript and the social.plus SDK.

 Pre-requisites